rahulkoduri96/Fresh-Flowers-Website/README.md

 ## Features

-- **Product Listing:** Users can browse through a list of fresh flowers.
+- **Product Listing:** Users can browse through a variety of fresh flowers.
-- **Product Details:** Detailed view of individual flower products.
+- **Product Details:** View detailed information for each individual flower product.
-- **Responsive Design:** The website is optimized for both desktop and mobile devices.

-## Upcoming Features

-- **User Authentication:**
-  - Login page where users can log in using their credentials.
+- **Login Page:** Users can securely log in using their credentials.
-  - Registration page for new users to create an account.
+- **Registration Page:** New users can create an account to start shopping.
-  - Authentication and session management.
+- **Authentication:** Secure user authentication with session management.

-- **Shopping Cart System:**
-  - Add items to the cart.
-  - View items in the cart.
-  - Update item quantities in the cart.
-  - Remove items from the cart.
-  - Checkout process.
+- **Responsive Design:** Optimized layout for both desktop and mobile devices.

 ## Tech Stack